Learning the Ropes: Synopsis

 Learning the Ropes follows a single father who works as a private school teacher and vice principal, and also moonlights as a professional wrestler.
 Robert Randall, played by retired National Football League defensive lineman Lyle Alzado, would balance day to day problems with his students and with his kids Ellen, played by Nicole Stoffman and Mark, portrayed by Yannick Bisson.
 Randall had an ex-wife who was enrolled in a law school in London, leaving him to raise the children by himself.
 He worked as a wrestler to help pay his bills, but was forced by his school's principal to keep his second job a secret.
 Randall's children and the people he worked with at the wrestling shows knew about his teaching job, however.
 The show also featured the relationship between Randall and Carol Dixon, one of his fellow teachers.
 Dixon, who was the niece of Principal Whitcomb Mallory, was attracted to Randall and frequently pursued him.

 Each episode featured several minutes of footage of National Wrestling Alliance wrestlers competing in the ring, including Ric Flair, Tully Blanchard, Ronnie Garvin, and The Road Warriors.
 In wrestling segments filmed for the sitcom, Randall's character (known as the rulebreaking "Masked Maniac") was played by real-life wrestler Steve Williams.
 During the filming of the show, Williams sustained some legitimate injuries, including a blown knee and a cut that required 39 stitches.
 He has referred to his pay from the show as "the most painful $2,000" that he ever earned.
 Randall was not a successful wrestler, competing as a jobber to the stars.

-The show premiered in October 1988 and ran for one season, totaling 26 episodes.
+The show premiered in October 1988.
+It ran for one season, totaling 26 episodes.
 It was created by Ed Self and directed by Alan Erlich.
 The show's connection to the National Wrestling Alliance allowed for cross-promotion, and Alzado appeared on the NWA's Clash of the Champions II event to discuss and promote the sitcom.
 It has been inducted on the WrestleCrap website, which bills itself as a collection of the "very worst of pro wrestling".